zer011b/fdtd3d/Tools/TestSuite/suite/t7.1/README.md

 This is test with plane wave in vacuum in 1D mode with PML border condition and optional dielectric in total field area.

-Numerical solution is compared with analytical both in terms of amplitude and phase.
+Numerical solution is compared with analytical both in terms of amplitude and phase. `ExHy` 1D mode is used.

 # Detailed Description